 Performing Troubleshooting Steps on Your Computer

-Suppose you have already checked on the connections between your computer, printer, and wireless network and they are both in the same Wi-Fi Network but still get the “Printer Offline” issue.
-In that case, it is now time to perform troubleshooting steps on your computer.
-We will provide you with detailed instructions and photos to better guide you in our guide.
+Suppose you have already checked on the connections between your computer, printer, and wireless network, and they are both in the same Wi-Fi Network but still get the “Printer Offline” issue.
+In that case, it is time to perform troubleshooting steps on your computer.
+We will provide detailed instructions and photos to guide you in our guide better.

 First Method – Disable the “Use Printer Offline” Option on Your Printer

 The quickest and most straightforward method of bringing the printer back online in Windows is to uncheck the “Use Printer Offline” mode option in the Windows settings.